 What it is

 Students engage critically with a text when they make judgements about a text based on systematic analysis.
 The kinds of judgements they make will depend on their approach to the text which brings with it assumptions about the nature of texts and ways of reading them.
-For example, if texts are seen as reflecting reality, evaluations about it will address issues of its truth in doing so and the way the text helps us understand human nature and our world.
-If texts are seen as products of power relationships, analysis of a text may be in terms of what lies at its centre and what is marginalised, evaluating the text in terms of how it suppresses certain interests and promotes others.
+For example, one approach could be to see the texts as reflecting reality and address issues of truth in that depiction.
+Another approach would be to see a text as a product of power relationships in terms of what lies at the centre and what is marginalised, evaluating the text in terms of how it suppresses certain interests and intervening to promote others.
 Critical engagement involves making judgements and recognising the critical framework through which these judgements are made.

 Why it is important